Kronos DAO Announces Public Sale Date

 Kronos DAO will offer token holders a sustainable passive income source for staking $KRONOS on its staking platform.
 Through auto-compounding, Kronos DAO will reward token holders with $KRONOS.

-The DHP (Diamond Hands Protocol) will allow community members to earn $KRONOS on the staked amounts according to different reward levels.
-Members will receive enhanced tips once Diamond Hands Protocol is activated.
-The corresponding bonus level, eventually reached, will be applied to each single staked amount.
+The DAO protocol will allow community members to enhance their rewards through the Diamond Hands feature.
+Members will receive enhanced tips once Diamond Hands is activated.
+However, the improved rewards will depend on the number of days left without a claim.

-Kronos DAO incorporates an additional earning opportunity for community members: the Diamond Hands Node (DHN).
-This program of 3 days to 30 days reward accumulation time. will allow community members to earn an extra profit of $KRONOS to add to the rewards when you claim them in relation to the bonus level reached.
+Kronos DAO incorporates five levels of Diamond Hands—3 days to 30 days reward accumulation time.

 An Ambitious Roadmap

 The Kronos DAO team has planned out a strategic, ambitious, and feasible project roadmap.
-Split into five phases - each scheduled for completion in a month - Kronos DAO will, after the public sale, hire Cyberscope and Certik to audit its smart contract.
-Furthermore, Kronos DAO will hope to have its token, $KRONOS, listed on CoinMarketCap and CoinGecko - two leading crypto analytics websites.
+Split into five phases—each scheduled for completion in a month—Kronos DAO will, after the public sale, hire Hazecrypto to audit its smart contract.
+Furthermore, Kronos DAO will hope to have its token, $KRONOS, listed on CoinMarketCap and CoinGecko—two leading crypto analytics websites.

 An Open NFT Kronos DAO whitelist will also take place.